mmshahria/GlassboardTech-API-Reference/Subscriptions/POST Create a Reverse ACH Transfer.md

 <strong>account<strong> `string`

-Account number associated with the bank account.
+Account number associated with the bank account for this reverse ACH transfer.

 <strong>typeOfAccount<strong> `enum`